The Quakers and the Gildencroft

 The deep hush of reverent worship settles upon the meeting, waiting in silent prayer until the Lord shall give a message to whomsoever.
 He shall choose.
 On the left hand side are the Quakeresses in their quiet garments, on the right the men Friends wearing their broad-brimmed hats, which will only be removed when one of their number shall voice their aspirations and desires in simple words of prayer.

-Noteworthy Quakers who would have attended meetings at the Gildencroft in the 18th century include John Gurney of St Augustine’s (1688/9–1741 ), son of John, the wool merchant mentioned above, who became known as the Weaver’s Friend for his defence of the Norwich worsted trade during a Parliamentary Committee in 1720; John Gurney’s sons, John and Henry, who founded Gurney’s Bank, a direct ancestor of the present-day international banking business, Barclays, and whose first office was in Pitt Street in St Augustine’s; Mrs Elizabeth Fry, the famous prison reformer, a Gurney by birth, born in nearby Magdalen Street; her brother, the philanthropist and Quaker leader, Joseph John Gurney; and Mrs Amelia Opie, the Norwich-born poet, dramatist and novelist who is buried in the grave of her father, Dr Alderson, in the northeast corner of Gildencroft burial ground.
+Noteworthy Quakers who would have attended meetings at the Gildencroft in the 18th century include John Gurney the Younger of St Augustine’s (1688/9–1741 ), son of John Gurney the Elder, the wool merchant mentioned above, who became known as the Weaver’s Friend for his defence of the Norwich worsted trade during a Parliamentary Committee in 1720; John Gurney the Younger's sons, John and Henry, who founded Gurney’s Bank, a direct ancestor of the present-day international banking business, Barclays, and whose first office was in Pitt Street in St Augustine’s; Mrs Elizabeth Fry, the famous prison reformer, a Gurney by birth, born in nearby Magdalen Street; her brother, the philanthropist and Quaker leader, Joseph John Gurney; and Mrs Amelia Opie, the Norwich-born poet, dramatist and novelist who is buried in the grave of her father, Dr Alderson,, in the northeast corner of Gildencroft burial ground.

 On 4 Febuary 1798 William Savery, a noted Quaker elder from Philadelphia in the United States, spoke at the Gildencroft Meeting House.
 Among the assembled Friends was the 18-year old Elizabeth Gurney (later famous as the prison reformer Mrs Fry), who marked the words she heard this day as the true beginning of her religious life.

 In 1826 a new, larger meeting house was built on the site of the original building in Goat Lane.
 This marked the beginning of a decline in attendance numbers at the Gildencroft.
 In the 1880s regular meetings were discontinued altogether and the building was let to the Baptist Congregation.
-In the 1890s the meeting house was turned over for use as an adult education centre.
-The end came during the 'Baedeker Blitz' on Norwich in April 1942 when incendiary bombs dropped by German bombers started a fire which burned out of control all night, gutting the entire building.
-The ruins then lay where they fell, a pile of overgrown rubble, until 1958 when the meeting house was rebuilt using material salvaged from the debris, but on a much reduced scale.
+In the 1890s the meeting house was turned over for use as an adult education school.
+The original building's end came during the 'Baedeker Blitz' on Norwich in April 1942 when incendiary bombs dropped by German bombers started a fire that burned out of control all night, gutting the entire building.
+The ruins then lay where they fell, a pile of overgrown rubble, until 1958 when the Meeting House was rebuilt, as far as possible using material salvaged from the debris, but on a much reduced scale.
 A plaque above the main entrance commemorates this.

-In 1975 the rebuilt meeting house was used by Norwich City Council as a day-centre for the elderly.
+In 1975 the rebuilt Meeting House was used by Norwich City Council as a day-centre for the elderly.
 Currently, it is used as a kindergarten by the Tree House Children's Centre.
-Quakers only met here now on special occasions, usually for funerals in the adjoining burial ground.
+Quakers only meet here now on special occasions, usually for funerals or open air meetings in the adjoining burial ground.